rvi/craftar-example-ios/README.md

 With Catchoom, you can create amazing apps that provide digital content for real-life objects like printed media, packaging among others.
-You can use our online web panel or APIs, to upload images to be recognized and set AR content to display upon recognition in your Catchoom-powered app.
+You can use our online web panel or APIs, to upload images to be recognised and set AR content to display upon recognition in your Catchoom-powered app.